JohnSundell/Publish/Documentation/HowTo/deploying-on-every-generation.md

 Well, don't fret.
 There is a way to deploy on every generation, as part of the generation process.

-*Be warned, this ignores the risk of a regeneration breaking something then immediately deploying that broken site.
+*Be warned, this dangerously ignores the risk of a regeneration breaking something then immediately deploying that broken site.
 It is recommended that you don't do this unless you're sure you really want to. **Make backups frequently.***

 ### Create a new publishing step for the deployment